Opsin: Structure and function

-Animal opsins are molecules that absorb light from the environment to allow for vision in animals.
+Animal opsins are molecules that absorb light from the environment, most of which allow for vision in animals.
 Opsins are G-protein-coupled receptors (GPCRs), which are chemoreceptors and have seven transmembrane domains forming a binding pocket for a ligand.
 The ligand for opsins is the vitamin A-based chromophore 11-cis-retinal, which is covalently bound to a lysine residue in the seventh transmembrane domain through a Schiff-base.
-However, 11-cis-retinal only blocks the binding pocket and does not activate the opsin.
-The opsin is only activated when 11-cis-retinal absorbs a photon of light and isomerizes to all-trans-retinal, the receptor activating form, causing conformal changes in the opsin, which activate a phototransduction cascade.
+When the 11-cis-retinal absorbs a photon of light and isomerizes to all-trans-retinal this causes a conformal change in the opsin, and activates a phototransduction cascade.
 Thus, a chemoreceptor is converted to a light or photo(n)receptor.

 In the vertebrate photoreceptor cells, all-trans-retinal is released and replaced by a newly synthesized 11-cis-retinal provided from the retinal epithelial cells.

 Beside 11-cis-retinal (A1), 11-cis-3,4-didehydroretinal (A2) is also found as a ligand in some vertebrates, such as freshwater fishes.
 A2-bound opsins have a shifted λ_{max} and absorption spectrum compared to A1-bound opsins.